Hong Kong Visas

 Hong Kong visa-free countries

-The nationalities that are allowed to enter without a visa and stay for at least 90 days are Americans, Europeans, Canadians, and people from New Zealand.
+Americans, Europeans, Canadians, and New Zealanders can enter without a visa and stay for at least 90 days.
 People from the UK can stay for about 180 days without a visa.
 On the other hand, those people from countries like Cambodia, Armenia, Albania, etc need a visa to enter into Hong Kong.

 Additionally, people visiting Hong Kong have to have a passport that is valid for at least one month to about six months, which again depends on the nationality.
 And that validity period has to be after their intended stay in Hong Kong.
 Also, if you would like to travel from Hong Kong to mainland China, you might have to apply for the China visa and cannot use Hong Kong visas.